mvrilo/cam/README.md

 ## Dependencies

-[OpenCV](https://docs.opencv.org/4.4.0/) is the only dependency.
+- For the `gocv` device implementation you will only need [OpenCV](https://docs.opencv.org/4.4.0/) installed.
 You can see instructions for installation on [the opencv docs](https://docs.opencv.org/4.4.0/df/d65/tutorial_table_of_content_introduction.html) and [in the GoCV page](https://gocv.io/getting-started/).

 ## Installation